yugabyte/yugabyte-db/docs/content/preview/reference/configuration/insecure-yugabyted-examples.md

 #### Flags

 -h | --help
-: Print the command line help and exit.
+: Print the command-line help and exit.

 --fault_tolerance *fault-tolerance*
 : Specify the fault tolerance for the cluster.
-This flag can accept one of these values - zone, region, or cloud.
-For example, when the flag is set to zone (`--fault_tolerance=zone`), yugabyted applies zone fault tolerance to the cluster, placing the nodes in 3 different zones, if available.
+This flag can accept one of the following values: zone, region, cloud.
+For example, when the flag is set to zone (`--fault_tolerance=zone`), yugabyted applies zone fault tolerance to the cluster, placing the nodes in three different zones, if available.

 --constraint_value *data-placement-constraint-value*
 : Specify the data placement for the YugabyteDB cluster.
 This is an optional flag.
-The flag takes comma-seperated values in the format `cloud.region.zone`.
+The flag takes comma-separated values in the format `cloud.region.zone`.

 --rf *replication-factor*
 : Specify the replication factor for the cluster.
 This is an optional flag which takes a value of `3` or `5`.